Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

-A typical glass of Nitro coffee contains a lot more caffeine per ounce than a regular cup of iced coffee, here's an example.
-A Starbucks regular tall iced coffee has 120mg of caffeine, while a tall Nitro cold brew coffee has 245mg.
+A typical glass of Nitro coffee contains a lot more caffeine per ounce than a regular cup of iced coffee.
+Here’s an example.

-This means that Nito infused cold brew coffee is going to give much more of a jolt to the system, and that’s why most coffee shops will recommend a smaller cup.
+This means that Nitro infused cold brew coffee will give much more of a jolt to the system, and that’s why most coffee shops will recommend a smaller cup.

 Where Can I Find Nitro Coffee Near Me?

-Unfortunately most coffee shops, Starbucks included, simply don’t have the extra additional space and equipment to be able to serve Nitro cold brew.
+Unfortunately, most coffee shops, Starbucks included, simply don’t have the extra space and equipment to serve Nitro cold brew.

 Nitro Coffee Comes in Cans

 Many grocery stores are now stocking Nitro coffee in cans.
 When slowly poured into a glass, this canned coffee beverage will give you almost the same experience as freshly tap pulled cold-brewed coffee.